 Aside from your ceiling height, measure your floor area as well.
 Allot at least a foot of distance between the walls and the widest point of your tree.
 Don’t worry if your space is limited—there are Christmas tree shapes to fit any home, from traditional full trees to slim space-savers.

 If your tree doesn’t come with a stand, get a sturdy one to keep it from falling over.
 Also consider buying Christmas lights to add life to your display.
-You can hang them yourself or save time and effort by buying a pre-lit tree instead.
+You can string them yourself or save time by buying a pre-lit tree instead.
 Discover the pros and cons of unlit and pre-lit Christmas trees in this video post.